Control Objectives for Security Outcomes

 Practical Example

-An organization sets a control objective that only authorized administrators should be able to make high-impact production changes, and that those changes should be traceable.
-Different controls such as strong authentication, approval workflows, and audit logs may all support that single objective.
+An organization sets a control objective that only authorized administrators should be able to make high-impact production changes and that those changes should be traceable.
+Strong authentication, approval workflows, and audit logs may all support that one objective.

 Common Misunderstandings and Close Contrasts